-1. Two scheduled reports are run independently in ServiceNow.
+1. Two scheduled jobs are run separately (and not at the same time) in ServiceNow.

-Note: These reports are visible in System Definition > Scheduled Jobs as Export Assets from ServiceNow and Export Contracts from ServiceNow.
-Click the report names to make them active or inactive, to modify the schedule, or to execute either one immediately.
+Note: These jobs are visible in System Definition > Scheduled Jobs as Export Assets from ServiceNow and Export Contracts from ServiceNow.
+Click the job names to make them active or inactive, to modify the schedule, or to execute either one immediately.